MENU

 Mt.
 Nokogiri | A High-rising Spiritual Journey

 Just across the bay from Tokyo, you’ll find a mountain ridge with a peculiar shape.
 It looks to have jagged “teeth” that travel at an angle along the top, appearing as a saw from afar.
-Nokogiri is the Japanese word for saw, and the mountain historically beckoned stone carvers and explorers alike with its shape.
+Known as Nokogiriyama in Japanese, which means “saw mountain,” Mt.
+Nokogiri has historically beckoned stone carvers and explorers alike with its unique shape.
 The burgeoning city of Edo, modern day Tokyo, across the bay called for a huge quantity of stone, for anything from home foundations and fortresses, to retaining walls in canals, and even gravestones.
 It was soon found that this peculiar mountain harbored some very high-quality rock that was easy to work with, durable, and heat-resistant, and massive mining operations soon began.
 Chiba’s southern area is classically known as Boshuu, and the prized rock within Mt.
 Nokogiri (Nokogiriyama) was named Boshuu stone, giving it a branding for the architects and carpenters of Tokyo.
 These mining operations, cutting into the mountain at an angle, would not only accentuate the already saw-like profile of the mountain, but with the addition of monuments, statues, and walking trails, would eventually transform the entire mountaintop into a destination for travelers.

 How to Get There by Ferry or Train